What is a sabbatical?

 In the church, a sabbatical leave is one way we can care for the pastors of the church.
 The sabbatical leave is a carefully planned period of time in which the pastor is granted time away from his/her normal responsibilities to shift gears in order to rest, renew, and refresh.
 A sabbatical leave provides the pastor an opportunity to reflect on his/her call to ministry, relationship with God, and with the church they are shepherding.
 It is expected to benefit both the pastor and the congregation.

-Mike is preparing now for his second sabbatical leave on June 30th through August 17th.
-Let me share some additional information about the sabbatical and what you can do for Mike during his time away and how you can help him with it.
+Here is some additional information about the sabbatical and what you can do and how you can help Eric during his time away.

 Sabbatical Frequently Asked Questions